-This tax policy applies to Colt Technology Services Group Ltd and its subsidiaries.
+This tax policy applies to Colt Group Holdings Ltd and its subsidiaries.
 The policy has been reviewed by the Audit Committee and approved by the Board of Directors.

 Colt provides high bandwidth network services, voice services and data centre services for enterprises and wholesale customers in Europe, Asia and North America’s largest business hubs.
 We enable the digital transformation of businesses through our intelligent, purpose-built, cloud-integrated network, connecting over 700 data centres around the globe.

 Colt takes its legal obligations seriously and is committed to the highest possible level of both legal and ethical standards.
 We fully comply with tax law in all the territories in which we operate, including the UK, and pay the right amount of tax, at the right time and in the right place.
 Nevertheless, Colt is a large organisation and it is inevitable that risks, including tax risks, will arise.
 As with any risk we carefully manage tax risk including in respect of UK taxation through an established framework of systems, processes and controls which have been approved by the board of directors.
 This framework seeks to proactively identify and mitigate tax risk.
 Such risks are communicated to the board of directors who have ultimate responsibility for tax governance.

 It is not the group’s policy to simply comply with the letter of the law, but also the spirit of the law and due consideration is given to protecting the group’ reputation and its brand.
 We will only undertake transactions that have a strong underlying commercial rationale; we do not undertake transactions that are artificial or contrived or that are designed to avoid taxation.
 All transactions between legal entities of the Colt group are conducted on an arm’s length basis.